-Whether you’re a wine aficionado or a casual drinker looking to expand your wine horizons, you’ve probably heard that white wine is the best choice for sipping.
+Whether you’re a wine aficionado or a casual drinker looking to expand your own wine drinking horizons, you’ve probably heard that white wine is the best choice for sipping.

 What is White Wine